rameshadhikari1/Project1/README.md

 <li> Slides.pdf: --> Presentation slides
 <br>
 <br>
 Auto accident counts in the city of Austin at various spatiotemporal resolutions were predicted using two different machine learning models and time series analysis.
-Extreme gradient boosting (XGB) model outperformed the other models.
-Random forest (RF) model performs far better than the autoregressive time series model ARIMA.
+XGB model outperformed the other models.
+Random forest model performs far better than ARIMA.
 All models predicted the spatial accidents better than temporal accident data.